PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Bruteforce Q7 to get my best result so far.
 But reworked this as part 3 took between 3 and 4 sec.
 Using `itertools`' `pairwise` in validity checked already improved significantly.
 I ended up with some "clever" bruteforce by calculating only what needed to be.
 It runs in about 350ms which is far from great from what I see on Discord, but already enough for me!

 I'm disappointed with Q8 as P3 runs in 15sec (first implem was 40sec, but doing it "the python way" improved a lot).
 I would want to rework this and find the clever way, but let's be honest, I won't.

+I overthought Q9 and how to find who is a child of who.
+Simple bruteforce seemed to be the way.
+And then, even though I do like for/else structure, it gets messy at 2AM.
+I had to debug this in the morning.
+Also, pypy to the request (3.5sec for part 3 instead of 35sec with python).
+But most of it is identifying children and parents.